 Forget the scare stories!

-57% of the companies expect AI to have a high or a very high impact on business areas that are “entirely unknown to the company today”.
-This is almost as much as AI is expected to impact the core of these companies’ current business.
-65% is expecting AI to have a high or a very high impact on the core business.
+56% of all the companies expect AI to have a high or a very high impact on business areas that are “entirely unknown to the company today”.
+Similarly, 65% of all respondents, expect AI to have a high or a very high impact on the core business.
 With AI presumably pushing companies into totally new domains in the future, it is perhaps not surprising that AI is receiving attention as a key topic for executive management.

 Despite the apparent sizable impact that companies expect from AI, only a very small proportion of companies, constituting 4% of the total sample, self-report that AI is actively contributing to ‘many processes in the company and enabling quite advanced tasks today’ (referred to as ‘most advanced’ in this report).

 Only 4% of the companies are actively using AI in ‘many processes and to enable advanced tasks’

 Another 28% are in the ‘released’ stage where they have put AI selectively to active use in one or a few processes in the company.
 The majority, 51% of companies, 75% in Ireland, are still only planning for AI or are in early stage pilots.
 7% of companies are self-rated as least mature, indicating that they are not yet thinking about AI at this stage.

 The most widely reported adoption of AI (47%) was in the IT/Technology function, followed by R&D with 36%, and customer service with 24%.
 Interestingly, several functions are hardly using AI at all; most notably, the procurement function, where only 4% of the companies currently use AI.
 This is followed by HR with 7% and product management with 9%.
 This is perhaps surprising, given the many use cases and applicable solutions in these functional areas.